tanchongmin/agentjo/contrib/Fun_AgentJo_Projects/Text-Based Adventure/README.md

 Make the exploration full of wonder and possibilities.
 The player starts as pieces of nucleotides, and evolves to a human, and then superhuman and beyond.
 Make the emotion neutral, calm or scared only.
-Make the location reflect where the organism can live and the name of the organism in the form Location: <location: organism name>
+Make the location reflect where the organism can live.
+Make the important information store the name of the organism and the abilities.
 ```
 ![images](evolution_game.jpeg)

+# Interactive Text Game
+- v3: 26 Feb 2025

+- Added Important Info to store important information across time

+- v2: 25 Feb 2025

+- Added the user-defined scenario inside each prompt to get the generation to adhere to the template better

 - Created: 24 Feb 2025